bioinfo-upch/linear-models-enzymatic-function/README.md

 # File: position_analysis.Rmd

-The file fluctuation_profiles.R takes one input:
+The file fluctuation_profiles.R takes four inputs:

-- finaldataset.csv: A CSV file containing a dataset with the kinetic parameters, and the stability, physicochemical, and geometrical descriptors

-kinetic_parameters.csv: A CSV file containing the relative experimental means of the kinetic parameters.
+- kinetic_parameters.csv: A CSV file containing the relative experimental means of the kinetic parameters.

-electrostatic_potentials.csv: A CSV file containing a dataset with the physicochemical descriptors.
+- electrostatic_potentials.csv: A CSV file containing a dataset with the physicochemical descriptors.

-fluctuations.csv: A CSV file containing a dataset with the stability descriptors derived by normal mode analysis.
+- fluctuations.csv: A CSV file containing a dataset with the stability descriptors derived by normal mode analysis.

-rmsf_backbone.csv: A CSV file containing a dataset with the stability descriptors derived by molecular dynamics.
+- rmsf_backbone.csv: A CSV file containing a dataset with the stability descriptors derived by molecular dynamics.

 The outputs are the following figures: